susam/nimb/README.md

 string.
-For example, if three channels are labelled as `"A"` and a message is received on another channel that has its `"to"` value set to `["A"]`, then the message received on that channel would be forwarded to all channels labelled `"A"`.
+For example, if three channels are labelled as `"A"` and a message is received on another channel that has its `"to"` value set to `["A"]`, then the message received on that channel would be forwarded to all three channels labelled `"A"`.

 It is possible to make quite complex configurations with an arbitrary number of clients and channels defined with complex forwarding rules